-The following tropes have popped up in the life and career of Joan Collins:
+The following tropes have been featured in the work of Joan Collins:

-- Biography: Joan has written two autobiogaphies, Past Imperfect and Second Act, both of which should be taken with varying grains of salt.
-The former book was notoriously edited for U.S. publication to delete passages detailing her more scandalous doings, but at Joan's insistence was re-released in a new, unexpurgated edition after she hit it big with Dynasty.
+- Biography: Collins has written two autobiogaphies, Past Imperfect and Second Act, both of which should be taken with varying grains of salt.
+The former book was notoriously edited for U.S. publication to delete passages detailing her more scandalous doings, but at Collins's insistence was re-released in a new, unexpurgated edition after she hit it big with Dynasty.

 - Career Resurrection: At one point in the late 1970s, Joan had to apply for California unemployment benefits.
 When she could get work again, it was generally in terrible movies based on novels by her sister Jackie or bottom-drawer giant-creature schlock.
 Then Joan's daughter Katy had a near-fatal accident.
 And then...along came Dynasty!!

-- Ms. Fanservice: Especially prevalent in Joan's 1950's and early 1960's movies (e.g., Land of the Pharaohs, Esther and the King, Seven Thieves, etc.), but she maintained her sex-symbol image well into her fifties, famously posing for a semi-nude Playboy pictorial in 1983 at the height of her Dynasty celebrity.
+- Ms. Fanservice: Especially prevalent in Collins's 1950s and early 1960s movies (e.g., Land of the Pharaohs, Esther and the King, Seven Thieves, etc.), but she maintained her sex-symbol image well into her fifties, famously posing for a semi-nude Playboy pictorial in 1983 at the height of her Dynasty celebrity.

 - Nice Hat: The way she wore hats over one eye in Dynasty helped re-popularize that look.

 - Pimped-Out Dress: Alexis in Dynasty.
-Joan has delighted in dressing to the nines and beyond for public events.
+Collins has delighted in dressing to the nines and beyond for public events.

-- Pretty in Mink: Wore loads of fur wraps as a younger star, in addition to the loads of furs in Dynasty.
+- Pretty in Mink: Wore loads of fur wraps in her younger roles, in addition to the loads of furs in Dynasty.

 - Shoulders of Doom: Joan made these iconic in her role as Alexis on Dynasty, and was often photographed wearing them in real life also.